kuc2477/django-record/README.rst

 Mixins
 ======
-``django-record`` rovides mixins which auto-registers RecordModel for your mixed in model to help your model instance recording.
+``django-record`` provides mixins which auto-registers RecordModel for your mixed in model to help your model instance recording.

 * *RecordedModelMixin*